Reviews You Can Rely On

 Durability (10% weighting)

 Zach Wick is our lead tester for this review.
-Zach has lived and breathed bicycles since he was a kid; he started riding mountain bikes with his family when he was nine years old and hasn't stopped since.
+Zach has lived and breathed bicycles since he was a kid; he started riding mountain bikes with his family when he was nine and hasn't stopped since.
 His career has taken him from state champion road cyclist to elite mountain bike racer and just about everything in between.
-These days, he commutes to the office via bike every day and spends at least fifteen hours a week turning the pedals over.
+These days, he commutes to the office via bike daily and spends at least fifteen hours a week turning the pedals over.
 In addition to the countless helmets he's been through on the bike, Zach has spent years working in a product development test lab in the cycling industry.
 He knows how to put a product through the paces to separate the wheat from the chaff.

 The Moon looks like a high-end helmet at a glance.